5th Year Weekly Grinds

 Analysis of:

-- Unseen Poetry tasks, including guidelines and sample responses to past questions
+• Unseen Poetry tasks, including guidelines and sample responses to past exam questions

-- Approaching the Prescribed Poetry Question-how to structure your answer plus sample answers to past questionsNotes will be provided on all eight of the prescribed poets:
+• Approaching the Prescribed Poetry Question – how to structure your answer plus sample answers to past questions.

 French (H)